decenterland/whitepaper/README.md

 https://algoexplorer.io/asset/205183641
 total.supply=210000

-10000 DCTR will be held in the reserve address for developent work, airdrop and decenterland.crypto self storage backup.
+10000 DCNTR will be held in the reserve address for developent work, airdrop and decenterland.crypto self storage backup a.k.a "my treasures".
+Once system is working remaining DCNTR will be added to the DAO contract wallet address where anyone, including me, will need to pay 1 Algorand for a passport.
+Note, due to cryptographic reality in dCENTERLAND treasure chests can grow, but they cannot shrink.
+A system of increasing the size of your treasure chest may be implemented at the cost of DCNTR where every doubling of the size of one folder removes the possibilty of a second folder.
+This scenario is reasonable.

 dCENTERLAND is an offchain data storage island providing anonymity and the ability to store and accumulate value of a single or bunde of private data assets.